varikvalefor/factor-hs/README.md

 # factor-hs
-This repository contains a Haskell equivalent of BSD's "factor".
+This repository contains a Haskell equivalent the "`factor`" program of good old Berkeley UNIX.